Accessible fragments of generalized probabilistic theories, cone equivalence, and applications to witnessing nonclassicality: Acknowledgements

 \section{Acknowledgements}

 We thank Victoria J.~Wright for useful discussions on the connection between our work and Ref.~\cite{wright2020general}.
+We also thank Ludovico Lami for useful comments on our manuscript, and for pointing out the connection between cone-equivalence and projective-equivalence.
 This research was supported by Perimeter Institute for Theoretical Physics.
-Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
-JHS, DS, and ABS acknowledge support by the Foundation for Polish Science (IRAP project, ICTQT, contract no.2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).
+Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
+DS, and ABS acknowledge support by the Foundation for Polish Science (IRAP project, ICTQT, contract no.2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).
+JHS was supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, project no. 2021/41/B/ST2/03149).
 RK is supported by the Charg\'e de recherches fellowship of the Fonds de la Recherche Scientifique - FNRS (F.R.S.-FNRS), Belgium.
 All of the diagrams within this manuscript were prepared using TikZit.

 [2][]{\nocontentsline#1{#2}}